owkin/FLamby/README.md

 It does not contain datasets, which have to be downloaded separately.
 See the section below.

+FLamby was tested on Ubuntu and MacOS environment.
+If you are facing any problems installing or executing FLamby code please help us improve it by filing an issue on FLamby github page ensuring to explain it in detail.

 ## Source datasets
 We do not distribute datasets in this repository. **The use of any of the datasets included in FLamby requires accepting its corresponding license on the original website.**
 We do not own copyrights on any of the datasets.
-For any problem or question with respect to any licence related matters please open a github issue on this repository.
+For any problem or question with respect to any license related matters please open a github issue on this repository.

 ## Extending FLamby